-- The results of the study do not support a link between long-term exposure to wind turbine noise and newly emerging diabetes or between exposure to wind turbine noise during pregnancy and negative birth defects. - For first-time redemption of prescriptions for sleep medication and antidepressant medicine, the researchers found a connection with high levels of outdoor wind turbine noise among the elderly over the age of 65 and weak indications of similar findings for first-time intake of prescriptions for medicines for the treatment of high blood pressure. - The study generally includes few illnesses / pregnancies among the groups exposed to the highest noise levels, which is why the researchers demand that the results be reproduced by other researchers
+- No conclusive evidence was found of a correlation between short-term and long-term exposure to wind turbine noise and the occurrence of blood clots in the heart and stroke. - The results of the study do not support a link between long-term exposure to wind turbine noise and newly emerging diabetes or between exposure to wind turbine noise during pregnancy and negative birth defects. - For first-time redemption of prescriptions for sleep medication and antidepressant medicine, the researchers found a connection with high levels of outdoor wind turbine noise among the elderly over the age of 65 and weak indications of similar findings for first-time intake of prescriptions for medicines for the treatment of high blood pressure. - The study generally includes few illnesses / pregnancies among the groups exposed to the highest noise levels.
+The findings are not considered valid by the researchers unless reproduced by other researchers.

-A recent Canadian literature study concludes that wind turbines might cause annoyance at the neighbours, but no causal relation could be established between noise from wind turbines and the neighbour's health [7].
+A Canadian literature study concludes that wind turbines might cause annoyance for the neighbours, but no causal relation could be established between noise from wind turbines and the neighbour's health [4].

 The risk of bird collisions has been of concern in Denmark due to the proximity of wind turbines to bird migration routes.
-In general, it turns out that birds are able to navigate around turbines, and studies report low overall bird mortality but with some regional variations [8].
+In general, it turns out that birds are able to navigate around turbines, and studies report low overall bird mortality but with some regional variations [5].

 The environmental impact from the manufacturing of wind turbines is moderate and is in line with the impact of other normal industrial production.
-The mining and refinement of rare earth metals used in permanent magnets is an area of concern [2, 9, 10].
+The mining and refinement of rare earth metals used in permanent magnets is an area of concern [1, 6, 7].

-The energy payback time of an onshore wind turbine is in several studies calculated to be in the order of 3-9 months [11, 12].
+The energy payback time of an onshore wind turbine is in several studies calculated to be in the order of 3-9 months [8, 9].